 For Matthew Pelcowitz, the practice of healthcare defense law is all about details.
-Cases are often decided and won based on the finest of them, he says.
-And with a background in not just healthcare law and medicine, but also scholarly and scientific research on opioids and opioid use, Matthew knows that every case requires attention to the minutiae within it.
+With a background in not just healthcare law and medicine, but also scholarly and scientific research on opioids and opioid use, Matthew knows that every case requires attention to the minutiae within it.

 Matthew serves as an attorney in Chapman Law Group’s White Collar Defense & Government Investigations section.
 In his practice, he represents a wide range of health care providers — from physicians and pharmacists, to pain management practitioners and chiropractors — in matters involving health care fraud, Anti-Kickback and Stark Law violations, and controlled substance-related crimes.